ICT permeates just about all areas of everyday life, be it work, leisure time or our interaction with the world around us.

 Effective applied research funding monitors and influences such developments and thus provides Austria's enterprises and research institutions with targeted support in their ICT research efforts.

-The funding initiative "ICT of the Future" was launched by the Federal Ministry for Transport, Innovation and Technology (BMVIT) in 2012 and offers a range of different programmes:
+The funding initiative "ICT of the Future" was launched by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) in 2012 and offers a range of different programmes:

 - The national funding programme "ICT of the Future", positioned as newly refocused successor to the "FIT-IT" funding programme, aims to give due consideration to the changing demands to be met by ICT research.